WireGuard/wireguard-go/README.md

 ### FreeBSD

 This will run on FreeBSD.
+It does not yet support sticky sockets.
+Fwmark is mapped to `SO\_USER\_COOKIE`.

 ## Building